RepliKode/Youtube-Video-Looper/README.md

 - When on a YouTube video page, click the "Initialize Looper" or "Reset Looper" button to set or reset the loop.
 - Enter the start and end times in the presented dialog box in the format "hhmmss hhmmss."

+## Latest Update

+- Improved user experience when in fullscreen mode.
+The loop button is now hidden during fullscreen, providing an unobstructed view.

 ## Contribution

 Contributions are welcome!
 Feel free to open issues or submit pull requests.